• Return to the Home Page.

 CONDITIONAL THERAPY AND THERAPY TERMINATION

 Dr. Berger may need to put conditions on a client's receiving counseling, may not be able to provide counseling, or may need to terminate ongoing counseling.
-These situations include danger to self or others (i.e., suicidality, intent to harm property or others, etc), chronic inability to readily contact a client, or other serious disturbances to the therapy.
+These situations include danger to self or others (i.e., suicidality, intent to harm property or others, etc.), chronic inability to readily contact a client, or other disturbances to the therapy etc., that need to be determined by Dr. Berger on a case-by-case basis.
 Confidentiality may need to be broken in serious cases of threat to self or others to protect those concerned.

+If possible, termination of ongoing therapy should be discussed in the context of your situation during a therapy session.
 If you decide to terminate your therapy by e-mail or leave a message to this effect on Dr. Berger's answering machine, it would be appropriate practice for Dr. Berger to call you and inquire about your status and needs for referral elsewhere.
-If possible, termination of ongoing therapy should be discussed in the context of your situation during a therapy session.
+Dr. Berger also reserves the right to send you a follow-up e-mail if he has some specific concern about your condition and needs to document he has informed you to receive a specific therapy or intervention.

 EMERGENCIES AND HOSPITALIZATION